Breeding Location:

 Range and Habitat

-Golden-winged Warbler: Breeds from southern Manitoba and New Hampshire south to New Jersey and Iowa, and in the mountains to Georgia.
+Golden-winged Warbler: Breeds from southern Manitoba, across the Great Lakes region, and from New Hampshire south to New Jersey and Iowa, and along the Appalachian Mountains into Georgia.
 Spends winters from southern Mexico to northern South America.
 Preferred habitats include abandoned fields and pastures grown to saplings.

 Breeding and Nesting